-CASE WHEN ...
-THEN ...
-END in SQLConditional aggregation in SQL lets you calculate multiple metrics in a single query instead of running several separate queries.
-The idea is simple: use CASE inside an aggregate function (SUM, COUNT, AVG) so that only rows matching a condition are included in a metric.
+Conditional aggregation in SQL lets you calculate multiple metrics in one query without running several separate queries.
+The idea is simple: inside an aggregate function (SUM, COUNT, AVG), you use a conditional expression (most often CASE, but in some DBMSs it can be another conditional operator) that includes only rows matching a condition in the calculation.

-This approach is especially useful for reporting, dashboards, and analytics where you need multiple KPIs at once: counts, totals, shares, status splits, and more.
+This approach is especially useful for reports, dashboards, and analytics where you need several indicators at once: counts, sums, shares, status breakdowns, and so on.

 In this lesson, we will cover: